Blogging is hard. Especially when you don’t have a content calendar

 Where do I create my content calendar?

 There are tons of apps you can use to create your content calendar.
-I personally use Trello and google calendar.
-I also use a monthly planner I got from Tosave.
+I personally use Notion and sometimes Evernote for my content calendar.